 Hybrid models intrinsically promote the employee’s preference for flexibility while driving innovation and overall value for the organization.
-The number of remote workers by the end of 2021 will still continue to be at least three times more than the pre-pandemic numbers.
+The number of remote workers by the end of 2021 will continue to be at least three times more than the pre-pandemic numbers.

 The rise of collaborative workplace solutions in a hybrid Model- How technology stacks will get recalibrated